lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

 ## [SQ81] Memory of G (Gの記憶)
  **📅 Timing**: Act 3, Chapter 20
  **📍 Location**: AC.4408, Valhalla Town
- **✅ Condition**: While achieving a contract count of 13 in SQ72 "Rabbit Guild," talk to the man in the upper right.
+ **✅ Condition**: While achieving a pact count of 13 in SQ72 "Rabbit Guild," talk to the man in the upper right.

  **📝 Step**: Dio or Mel need to have cleared the beginner and expert rank in the Coliseum, then need to talk to the man again.
  **🎁 Reward**: Memory of G